modelica/ModelicaConference2021/abstracts/abstract_5B_1.md

-A Cloud-native Implementation of the Simulation as a Service-Concept Based on FMI
+## A Cloud-native Implementation of the Simulation as a Service-Concept Based on FMI

-Moritz Stüber1 Georg Frey1
+**Moritz Stüber, Georg Frey**

 Abstract

 Providing modelling and simulation capabilities as a service promises to increase their value by improving accessibility for non-expert users and software agents as well as